mayconfmelo/bookmkr/README.md

 ## Description

-Allows to generate books in various formats and manage complex generation processes through a `bookrecipe.toml` file.
+Allows to generate books in various formats and to manage complex generation processes through a `bookrecipe.toml` file.
 This file identifies a book project, and must lie in its root directory; it defines all book metadata such as title, subtitle, publisher, or date, and all Pandoc options used — as well as specific _bookmkr_ options.

-Besides centralize and facilitate Pandoc management, _bookmkr_ also allows to automatixallt execute helper commands and scripts before and after the book generation itself — this is useful to prepare input files before generation or adjust the output files after the generation.
+Besides facilitate Pandoc management, _bookmkr_ also allows to automatically execute helper commands and scripts before and after the book generation itself — this is useful to prepare input files before generation or adjust the output files after the generation.

-> [!INFO]
+> [!NOTE]
 > _bookmkr_ uses Typst as PDF engine and its _[min-book](https://typst.app/universe/package/min-book)_
 > package as template to generate books.

 ## Options